-After the issuance of the NIA, or if the taxpayer challenges the "Notice of Change to Your Tax Return" issued pursuant to G.L. c.
+After the issuance of the NIA, or if the taxpayer challenges the “Notice of Change to Your Tax Return” issued pursuant to G.L. c.
 62C, § 26(c) and requests that the Commissioner assess the additional tax under G.L. c.
 62C, § 26(b), the taxpayer has the statutory right to confer with the Commissioner or his authorized representative.
 This conference gives the taxpayer an opportunity to show that he or she is not liable for the amount shown on the NIA.
 A taxpayer may also seek settlement consideration after the issuance of the NIA.
 For a taxpayer to request a conference or settlement consideration, the taxpayer should prepare a Form DR-1, Appeals Form, and submit the form to the local audit office where the auditor is located.
+In addition, Form B-37, Special Consent Extending the Time for Assessment of Taxes, should also be submitted (discussed below).
 The request must be postmarked within 25 days following the issuance of the NIA.
-A request for a conference postmarked after the 25 th day following the issuance of the NIA will be considered solely at the discretion of the Commissioner.
-If the request for a conference is not received in sufficient time for a conference to be held within 30 days of the issuance of the NIA, the Commissioner may assess the tax, unless the Commissioner in his discretion agrees to hold the conference after the 30 th day, subject to the Commissioner's right to require a consent to extension of time agreement as described in 830 CMR 62C.26.1(6)(d)3.
+A request for a conference postmarked after the 25th day following the issuance of the NIA will be considered solely at the discretion of the Commissioner.
+If the request for a conference is not received in sufficient time for a conference to be held within 30 days of the issuance of the NIA, the Commissioner may assess the tax, unless the Commissioner in his discretion agrees to hold the conference after the 30th day, subject to the Commissioner’s right to require a consent to extension of time agreement as described in 830 CMR 62C.26.1(6)(d)3.
 See AP 628, Resolution of Disputes at the Office of Appeals, for further details.

 During the appeals process, the taxpayer may dispute the results of the audit, but the taxpayer must be able to substantiate any disputed items with appropriate documentation.
 The taxpayer may be accompanied by a family member, attorney, accountant or other tax professional during the appeals process.
 The taxpayer may send a representative in his or her place, but only if the representative holds a valid power of attorney as described in AP 614.
 See 830 CMR 62C.26.1.

-Generally, DOR may make an assessment of a taxpayer's liability within three years from the date the return was due or was filed, whichever is later. ( See AP 609.1 and AP 611 for more information.)
+Generally, DOR may make an assessment of a taxpayer's liability within three years from the date the return was due or was filed, whichever is later.
+(See AP 609.1 and AP 611 for more information.)
 During the course of an audit, DOR and the taxpayer may agree to extend the time for assessment by signing Form A-37, Consent Extending the Time for Assessment of Taxes.
-If the taxpayer requests a conference, the assessment period may be further extended by Form B-37 (formerly AR-37) as described in AP 628 Resolution of Disputes at the Office of Appeals.
+If the taxpayer requests a conference and/or settlement consideration with the office of Appeals, the assessment period may be further extended by Form B-37 as described in AP 628 Resolution of Disputes at the Office of Appeals.

 If the IRS through audit or otherwise changes the amount of a taxpayer's federal income or federal estate, the taxpayer must report that change to DOR and pay any additional tax due.
 See AP 619, Reporting Changes in Federal Taxable Income, Federal Tax Credits, or Federal Taxable Estate, for more information.